jamie-allen/akka-osgi/README.md

 Bundle ID: 8
 g! start 8
 ```
-Installing the Scala bundles will not actually start it.
+Starting the Scala bundle will not actually start it, but it will resolve it.
 If you look at the status of the bundle, you will see that it is merely `resolved`, which is fine.
 The OSGi context should look like this:
 ```
 g! lb
 START LEVEL 1